 - Drink a lot of water.

 The Day Of Your Microblading Appointment

-• Do NOT drink coffee or any caffinated beverage.
+- Do NOT drink coffee or any caffeinated beverage.

-Do NOT apply moisturizer to forehead if having eyebrows done.
+- Avoid applying moisturizer to the forehead if having eyebrows done.

-• On the day of the operation come in comfortable cloths and I recommend wearing dark clothing.
+- On the day of the operation come in comfortable clothes.
+I recommend wearing dark clothing.
 Please avoid wearing white or light clothing.

 - Heart Conditions/Pace Maker/Defibrillator (No exceptions)

 - If you have “keloid” scars, you need to ask your doctor before your appointment (raised scarring)